Where We Work

 The scientific research on these lands contributes to an on-going ecological monitoring project that Lester and Monique initiated in 1998, known as the Colby Hill Ecological Project.
 These conserved lands offer a rare opportunity to observe natural forest rewilding, providing what Aldo Leopold described as a “base datum of normality” for how healthy land maintains itself.
 This research effort will continue in perpetuity, and research reports are posted under our Resources tab.

 Acknowledging the extinction of large predators–namely, mountain lions and wolves–from the forest ecosystem and the role hunters play in filling that niche, the easements permit hunting of non-predator species.
-VFF allows hunting of white-tailed deer, wild turkey, ruffed grouse, and American woodcock by written permission.
-Each year 25-30 hunters request hunting permission.
+VFF allows hunting of white-tailed deer and wild turkey by written permission on the 600 Guthrie Bancroft/Cold Brook lands.
+Each year 20-30 hunters request hunting permission.

 Without application, principles and ideals have no bearing and no test.